-Davis, who also made the switch to get his academics in order, wasted little time dominating, scoring 24 points, grabbing 15 boards and blocking 16 shots in the team's initial win over Bayside.
+Davis, who also made the switch to get his academics in order, wasted little time dominating, scoring 24 points, grabbing 15 boards and blocking 16 shots in a win over Bayside.
 His numbers have tapered off a bit, but he's still averaging 18 points, 12 rebounds and 7.5 blocks per contest.

-When Davis, the #17-ranked player in the 2005 class by TheInsiders, initially came to the U.S., he enrolled at St. Patrick's (N.J.), but he just didn't fit and moved in with his aunt who lives in Queens a week later.
+When Davis initially came to the U.S., he enrolled at St. Patrick's (N.J.), but he just didn't fit in so he moved after about a week and moved in with his aunt who lives in Queens.

 Davis is taking things fairly slow with his recruiting, but he said there are four schools that have separated themselves from the rest.
-Syracuse, Connecticut, UCLA and Texas are in front, but he'll also look at St. Johns (depending on who the permanent coach is), Arizona and others – depending on their level of interest in him.
+Syracuse, UConn, UCLA and Texas are in front, but he'll also look at St. John's (depending on who the permanent coach is), Arizona and others – depending on their level of interest in him.

 Davis still needs to get physically stronger, learn what he can and can't get away with when playing against other elite players and refine his ballhandling skills, but it's clear that he's a big-time player who can impact the game on both ends of the court.